invisibledrygoods/RestAdventure/README.md

       reply "my house is on fire, gtg"
     }.the_end

-This produces the output
+This produces the output...

     This is the story all about how
     -- next --

-and when /next/player-name is retreived
+and when /next/player-name is retreived...

     My life got flipped turned upside down
     -- next --

-and the last line will be capped with -- done -- instead of -- next --
+The last block is capped with `-- done --` instead of `-- next --`

     my house is on fire, gtg
     -- done --